-A Geological Disposal Facility, or GDF, is a facility designed to receive and safely and securely dispose of our radioactive waste – specifically ‘higher-activity’ waste (the most radioactive kind).
+A Geological Disposal Facility, or GDF, is an underground facility designed to safely and securely dispose of our radioactive waste – specifically ‘higher-activity’ waste.

 It involves building a series of specially designed and engineered vaults and tunnels deep underground.
 It could potentially be three times deeper than the height of the Shard in London, Britain’s tallest building.

-Once the waste is placed deep underground, the facility is permanently sealed.
-The way the facility is designed and engineered means it can protect people and the environment for hundreds of thousands of years, without needing any maintenance, while the radioactivity decays away naturally.
+Once the waste is placed inside a GDF, the facility is sealed.
+The way the facility is designed and engineered means it can keep protecting people and the environment for hundreds of thousands of years, without needing any maintenance, while the radioactivity fades away naturally.

 Scientists and other authorities all over the world agree that geological disposal is the safest way to deal with ‘higher-activity’ radioactive waste (the most radioactive kind) for the long term.
 This international consensus comes after decades of scientific research.

-The Office for Nuclear Regulation and the Environment Agency, the UK’s independent nuclear regulators, will review the designs and safety cases for a GDF, the proposed site, and the science that informs them, to make sure it protects people and the environment.
+The Office for Nuclear Regulation and the Environment Agency, are the UK’s independent nuclear regulators, and they will review the designs and safety cases for a GDF, the proposed site, and the science that informs them, and will make sure it protects people and the environment.
 A GDF will only be built if the independent regulators are satisfied.

 Unlike other big infrastructure projects, the process of choosing a site for a GDF requires the explicit consent of a community willing to host the facility.

-Forming the GDF Working Group is not a commitment to agree to a GDF in Theddlethorpe.
+Forming the GDF Community Partnership is not a commitment to agree to a GDF in the area.
 Neither is studying potential sites or planning how the community could potentially benefit from the project.
 The community can be withdrawn from the process at any time.

 A Working Group is formed early in the GDF siting process to begin local discussions and fact-finding with the community.

-An early task for the Working Group will be to identify and propose a Search Area for further consideration by RWM.
-It will speak with citizens across the community to begin to understand issues or questions they might have about geological disposal.
-The Working Group will also recruit initial members for a Community Partnership (see below) that may be established in due course to take the process further forward.
+An early task for the Working Group was to identify and propose a Search Area for further consideration by the GDF developer.
+The Working Group spoke with hundreds of people across the community to begin to understand issues or questions they might have about geological disposal.
+The Working Group also recruited initial members for the Community Partnership (see below) which is now taking the process further forward.

 A GDF cannot be sited in any community which does not consent to it.
-If proposals to site a GDF in your community are taken forward by a Working Group and Community Partnership, you will be able to communicate your views on the proposals by:
+If proposals to site a GDF in your community are taken forward by a Community Partnership, you will be able to communicate your views on the proposals by:

-Further on in the siting process, a Community Partnership will need to provide demonstrable evidence that its respective community supports the siting of a GDF in its area, via a Test of Public Support.
+Further on in the siting process, a Community Partnership will need to provide evidence that its community supports the siting of a GDF in the area, via a Test of Public Support.

 Yes.
 Finland has chosen a site where it plans to build a GDF, with the support of the local community there.